4 Account-Based Marketing Best Practices to Follow

 Understanding The ABM Process: Best Practice Activities

-You are likely aware that successful ABM strategies require intricate focus, personalisation and relevant engagement.
+To be successful, an ABM strategy requires intricate focus, personalisation and relevant engagement.
 But what activities should a typical campaign include?

-ABM is gaining traction because it provides a clear goal for your campaigns and direction on the accounts you need to advance.
-Ultimately, while you may have additional marketing goals and be monitoring progress by reviewing pageviews, engagement, clickthrough etc, top level KPIs will usually come down to quality account generation, account DMU contact increase and revenue expansion within accounts.
+ABM is gaining traction because it provides a clear goal for your campaigns and direction you need to grow accounts.
+Ultimately, while you may have wider marketing goals and are monitoring progress by reviewing pageviews, engagement, clickthrough etc., with ABM, KPIs will usually come down to net-new target account generation, new decision-maker relationships (account DMU & contact increase), and commercial goals such as revenue growth within accounts.

 Focus on progressing the accounts you’re targeting as a measure of success.

 To succeed you need to make sure campaigns are focussed towards securing quality account relationships, and that you are closely monitoring how effectively your team progresses with, and converts those ABM relationships - or you’ll never achieve revenue goals.

 An ABM pilot programme is an ideal way to test and adapt process prior to full investment, prove ROI, assess timescales, build internal buy-in, outline expectations; and will help to develop the resources, insight and process foundations needed for full ABM programmes.
 If you are considering running ABM in conjunction with more traditional demand gen, choosing a pilot first (rather a full blown campaign) is crucial to secure executive buy-in and establish realistic goals.